 “Quote and cite any words that are not your own.”
 “If you paraphrase the words of another, you must still give proper attribution.”
 "If you look it up, write it down."

 Additionally, if there is a particular citation style that students must use, be specific about the style to be used and provide students resources they can use learn more about that style.

 The following is an example of how the difference between unauthorized vs. authorized collaboration could be discussed in the syllabus:

 "All academic work in this course, including homework, quizzes, and exams, is to be your own work, unless otherwise specifically provided.
 It is your responsibility if you have any doubt to confirm whether or not collaboration is permitted."
 Whenever possible, be clear and concise.
 Ambiguous statements often lead to confusion by the student.
 For example, one phrase we do not recommend is: "You are permitted to work together, but all work submitted must be your own."
 In this case, it would be helpful to clarify whether this requirement applies to, for example, graded work only, and helpful to clarify precisely what kind of collaboration is allowed.

 Be explicit about what materials students may use in completing academic assignments.
-If, for example, if students are not allowed use old exams, outside resources, internet articles, or any other such materials, this should be clearly stated both in the syllabus and in connection with the individual assignment.
+If, for example, students are not allowed use old exams, outside resources, internet articles, or any other such materials, clearly state this both in the syllabus and in connection with the individual assignment.

 3. Resources for Additional Information

 Instructors should be mindful of the needs of international and other students who, because of their cultural differences or unique prior educational experiences, may need additional supportive resources to avoid unintentionally committing academic misconduct.
 We encourage you to offer extra support and feedback to these students about expectations in advance of turning in their formal assignments.

 Honor in the Classroom